vishal-bhartdwaj-itp/TASK01/README.md

 # My Website

-This project is a simple website built using semantic HTML, CSS, and JavaScript.
+This project is a simple website built using semantic HTML & CSS.
 It includes a homepage, an About page, and a Contact page.

 ## Project Structure